sigcsets/sigcse2016/authors/creating_pdf.md

 {%section How Can I Convert My Documents to Adobe PDF Format? %}

-You have a number of options for converting your Word, WordPerfect, or Postscript files into Adobe PDF.
+You have a number of options for converting your Word, LaTeX, or Postscript files into Adobe PDF.

 -   If you are using Google Docs, selecting print produces a PDF file.